-Anthony advises trustees, settlors, beneficiaries, protectors and enforcers on all aspects of non-contentious trust law including complex trust structures for estate planning and asset protection purposes, the use of STAR trusts in investment fund structures, establishment of private trust companies (PTCs) and ongoing regulatory compliance.
+Anthony advises trustees, settlors, beneficiaries, protectors and enforcers on all aspects of non-contentious trust law including complex trust structures for estate planning and asset protection purposes, the use of STAR trusts in investment fund structures, establishment of private trust companies (PTCs), foundation companies and ongoing regulatory compliance.
 Anthony also advises executors, beneficiaries and on-shore counsel in relation to applications for grants of probate and letters of administration in deceased estates before the Grand Court of the Cayman Islands and resealing foreign grants, as well as drafting wills specifically tailored for assets located in the Cayman Islands such as shares in Cayman Islands companies.

 Before joining Ogier in 2017, Anthony was senior counsel in the Trusts Group of another offshore law firm in the Cayman Islands for several years.
 Prior to that, Anthony was a solicitor in the Revenue & Estates Group at Minter Ellison in Brisbane, Australia practising exclusively in the areas of estate planning and administration, trusts and structuring.

 Anthony is a council member of the Society of Trust and Estate Practitioners (STEP) in the Cayman Islands, and leads the education sub-committee for the STEP Cayman Branch in addition to serving as Student Liaison officer.
 He is also a member of the Cayman Islands Law Society and the Caymanian Bar Association.

 Anthony is the Chair of Ogier's Trainee Committee in the Cayman Islands and is responsible for the selection and training of articled clerks and work experience candidates.
 He is also responsible for the development of knowledge management programmes and awarding of the Ogier legal scholarship in Cayman each year.